cschweda/nexus-game/README.md

 Nexus: A Solitaire Card Game is a web-based solitaire card game designed to be played either via a web app or with physical decks.
 In this game, you (the sole player) build sequences of cards to achieve a target number, lock them for points, and use special Fixit cards to manipulate locked sequences or correct misplays.

-Your deck is facedown (like traditional Solitaire) and you draw cards from that facedown deck.
-Meanwhile, the Fixit cards you start with (2 out of 10 total) are shown face up, so you know what fixes are available—but you do not know what the next card in your deck will be.
+Your play deck is entirely facedown (like traditional Solitaire).
+You draw the top card from this deck one by one during your turn.
+Meanwhile, the Fixit deck (10 cards total) is kept apart, and you start with 2 Fixit cards shown face up so that you know what fixes are available—but you do not know what the next card from your play deck will be.

 The game emphasizes strategy and suspense—stemming from the uncertainty of the next card in your facedown deck—while Fixit cards are visible so you know exactly what fixes you can apply.

-Once play starts, the deck remains as is; it cannot be reshuffled unless you use a special "SHUFFLE DECK" Fixit card.
+Once play starts, the deck remains as is; it cannot be reshuffled during normal play unless you use a special "SHUFFLE DECK" Fixit card.

 ## Basic Game Rules